 I happy with my current job role now, there's a lot of flexibility in working hours and opportunities to work with different teams and organizations.
 As for my future plan, I hope to move on to the next level in my company’s corporate ladder.

 I have been working for 5 years before I decided to get my college degree in 1999.
-So, 2 plus 2 program was very suitable for me: 2 years in GRCC (associate degree) and 2 years in a university.
-I don’t think I will be able to catch up with my studies if I had gone to a 4 years university.
-With the smaller classes at GRCC I was able to catch up with my studies and get use to study life.
-With that, I was able to go to the university I want to go to: University of Washington, Seattle.
+So, 2 plus 2 program was very suitable for me: 2 years at GRCC (associate degree) and 2 years at a university.
+I don't think I would have been able to catch up with my studies if I had gone to a 4-year university.
+With the smaller classes at GRCC I was able to catch up with my studies and get used to the study life.
+With that, I was able to go to the university I wanted to go to: University of Washington, Seattle.
 I have also met a few good friends at GRCC whom I’m still in contact with today.

 Talking about GRCC just brings back good memories.

 I graduated with an Intensive English as a Second Language (IESL) diploma from GRCC in the spring of 1999.
 Then, I was accepted to the Lead and Earn Program.
 There, I worked with an excellent group of students and mentors like Bonnie Fox, Student Life Director.